 The heart is an incredibly complex organ, and most visual representations fail to capture the high level of detail involved.

-Luckily, overly simplistic symbols are no longer the only way to showcase deep emotional values.
+Luckily, overly simplistic symbols are no longer the only way to showcase deep emotional values, as described in the best heart tattoo ideas.
 With today’s powerful tattoo technology, it is now possible to replicate every valve and ventricle.
 Plus, vibrant shades of red add enormous oomph.

 Of course, these masterpieces are highly customizable.
 A partner’s name can be easily integrated into the finished design.
 An anatomical heart tattoo can also be used to encase a previously existing inscription.
 These cunningly aesthetic creations offer a slick opportunity to literally wear your heart on your sleeve, but courageous dudes often get their heart art right on top of the real thing.